frost-beta/node-mlx/README.md

 for documentations.

-The JavaScript APIs basically duplicate the official Python APIs by converting the API names from snake_case to camcelCase.
+The JavaScript APIs basically duplicate the official Python APIs by converting the API names from snake_case to camelCase.
 For example the `mx.not_equal` Python API is renamed to `mx.notEqual` in JavaScript.

 There are a few exceptions due to limitations of JavaScript: